chewyong/IMLBLEManager/README.md

 ## License

-cypods is available under the MIT license.
+IMLBLEManager is available under the MIT license.
 See the LICENSE file for more info.